Q: What is a charter school?

 Q: Are there special requirements to enroll in a KIPP NYC charter school?

 No. While application processes vary from state to state for other charter schools, KIPP NYC charter schools are free and open to all children in New York State.
 Similar to all NYC charter schools, KIPP NYC schools give enrollment preference to siblings of students currently enrolled, students who reside in the same community school district where the school is located, and children of KIPP staff.
 In addition to these preferences, our schools also give enrollment preference to students who are eligible for the federal free or reduced-price meal program.
 KIPP NYC’s enrollment process is conducted by a blind, randomized lottery that is overseen by a third party, which notarizes the results for the NYC Department of Education.

 Q: Who attends charter schools?
 Whom do they serve?

 While student backgrounds vary across the country, the students who attend charters in New York City (about 145,000) represent a higher percentage of Black or Latinx students than traditional New York City district schools.
-Because many New York City charter schools, including KIPP NYC’s, are located in areas in which a large number of Latino and African American students live, for the 2015-16 school year, 92% of New York City charter students are Hispanic or African American.
-Charter schools also provide opportunities for families at all income levels; 77% of NYC charter school students are eligible for free or reduced-price lunch.
+Because many New York City charter schools, including KIPP NYC’s, are located in areas in which a large number of Black and Latinx students live.
+91% of New York City charter students are Black or Latinx.
+Charter schools also provide opportunities for families at all income levels; 79% of NYC charter school students are eligible for free or reduced-price lunch.
 At KIPP NYC, 90% of our students qualify for free- or reduced- priced lunch.
 Learn more about KIPP NYC’s student demographics.

 Q: Do KIPP NYC charter schools accept students with learning disabilities?